 - Use your resources: Studies show that people with a strong social support structure live longer happier lives.
 Use these resources to help you through tough times.
 Your friends and family members want to help.
 Tell them exactly what you need and let them in.

 - Enjoy your newfound freedom: Whatever the setback, you’ll probably find that you’ve got more time on your hands.
 Use this time to do things you’ve been putting off.
-Read a book on your fun list, practice painting, whatever you never had enough time for.
+Read an inspirational book , discover painting, learn a new language.
+Begin to do new things you never had enough time for.

-- Learn from it: After mourning the loss, an essential step according to specialist Lisa Nichols, she says find something meaningful or useful to take away from the situation.
-In the proverbial, take lemons and make lemonade, be sure to take away a positive life lesson from every setback.
-This will help you learn about you and your abilities going forward.
+- Learn from it: After mourning the loss, an essential step, according to specialist Lisa Nichols, is to find something meaningful or useful to take away from the situation.
+As the saying goes, take lemons and make lemonade.
+Be sure to take away a positive life lesson from every setback.
+This will help you learn more about yourself and your abilities going forward.